FalconLuma/Project-Wingman-Randomizer/README.txt

 Attribute Randomizer Selection
   - Use the checkboxes to select what parts of the game to randomize
-    - Plane Performance: Randomizes the performance stats of all planes (Speed, Roll Rate, etc.)
+    - Plane Performance teh SV-37: Randomizes the performance stats of all planes (Speed, Roll Rate, etc.)
     - Plane Weapons: Randomizes the weapons available to each plane
     - Weapon Stats: Randomizes attributes for player weapons (Ammo, Reload, Range, etc.)
       - Due to game limitations, attributes such as damage and explosion radius cannot be modified
     - Options/Slot: Randomizes how many weapon options are available for every weapon slot on every plane
-      - If left unchecked all slots will have same number of options as in an unmodified game
+      - If left unchecked all slots will have the same number of options as in an unmodified game
-      - Any slots that normally 0 options will not change
+      - Any slots that normally have 0 options will not change

-Weapon Variations
+    - Mission Order: Randomizes the order of missions
+      - Does not affect the order of mission in Free Mission however the Menu name will be changed
+      - NOTE: Black Flag will always be the first mission of the campaign for reasons outside my control
+    - Normal Unlock Order: Alter the unlocks such that they are the same as in a normal campaign
+      - i.e. No matter what mission is 2nd the SV-37 will be unlocked upon completion
+      - if unchecked unlocks are tied to the mission itself
+        - i.e. Kings will always unlock the SP-34R and PW-MK.1 even if its the second mission in the campaign
+      - This option is only available if Mission Order Randomization is enabled
+      - Recommended if you plan to do a New Game playthrough for a smoother experience Weapon Variations
   - Defaults to 1
   - Defines how many versions of each weapon should be created
     - i.e. a value of 3 would cause 3 different versions of MLAA to randomized with different stats
+    - This setting has a large impact on how long it will take to run PSM
     - I recommend a value between 1 and 3
-    - This setting has a large impact on how long it will take to run PSM

 -------------------------------------------------------------------------------------------------------------
 Advanced Settings